-4.9 Conduct summer 2014 supplemental topographic/bathymetric survey of the entire Shoemaker reach.
-This effort would be conducted in addition to the topographic survey for the transects and exposed bars.
+4.9 Conduct summer 2015 Pre Event tasks to include: establishment of survey benchmarks, localization of five GPS/RTK rovers and base unit, survey of primary and supplemental cross sections and primary cross section monument pins.
+Conduct supplemental longitudinal profile, water surface profile and topographic/bathymetric survey of the entire Shoemaker reach.
+This effort would be conducted in addition to the topographic survey for cross sections and exposed bars.

-Task 5 - Data Analysis (2014)
+Task 5 - Data Analysis (2015)

-The objective of this task is to analyze the data collected in the spring and summer 2014 and to provide interpretation of geomorphic data collection by EA and provide additional model input, calibration and verification data.
+The objective of this task is to analyze the data collected in the spring and summer 2015 and to provide interpretation of geomorphic data collection by EA and provide additional model input, calibration and verification data.

-- 5.1 Streamflow Inspection of discharge measurements, development of ratings, computation of discharge record (or scaling USGS/ACOE record at Grand Island) - 5.2 Turbidity and suspended sediment analysis will not be conducted in 2014. - 5.3 Bedload (repeat topography) analysis will not be completed in 2014. - 5.4 Sediment Budget: overall volume change Management actions and the 2014 annual hydrograph (magnitude and duration of high flows) will be compared to the total volume change within the reach, modeled predictions and will be evaluated with respect to management actions (e.g sediment load changes due to grading, disking or sediment augmentation). - 5.5 Cross section change and scour assessments Cross section change will be evaluated in Excel, with the following clearly indicated: areas of scour and fill, areas of maximum intermediate scour (scour chain data), substantial textural change (e.g. disked vegetation to bare sand), and relevant stage elevations of different flows over sections. - 5.6 Evaluate the products collected in the spring and summer 2014 to support calibration of and comparison with hydraulic and sediment transport models including: - Selected sediment budget components (volume changes) - Grain size data from bulk samples - Bed elevation and/or bed elevation profiles of cross sections - One or more long profiles surveyed in spring and summer 2014 - Analyze and interpret water surface elevation data as recorded by crest gages and one continuous stage recorder. - 5.7 Complete all geomorphic analyses not mentioned above that are included in the Project-Level Monitoring Protocols, such as: - Relative changes in bar heights versus maximum stage (as recorded by crest gages) - Changes in grain size distribution
+- 5.1 Streamflow Inspection of discharge measurements, development of ratings, computation of discharge record (or scaling USGS/ACOE record at Grand Island) - 5.2 Turbidity and suspended sediment analysis of data collected in 2015. - 5.3 Bedload (repeat topography) analysis will not be completed in 2015. - 5.4 Sediment Budget: overall volume change Management actions and the 2015 annual hydrograph (magnitude and duration of high flows) will be compared to the total volume change within the reach, modeled predictions and will be evaluated with respect to management actions (e.g sediment load changes due to grading, disking or sediment augmentation). - 5.5 Cross section change and scour assessments Cross section change will be evaluated in Excel, with the following clearly indicated: areas of scour and fill, areas of maximum intermediate scour (scour chain data), substantial textural change (e.g. disked vegetation to bare sand), and relevant stage elevations of different flows over sections. - 5.6 Evaluate the products collected in the spring and summer 2015 to support calibration of and comparison with hydraulic and sediment transport models including: - Selected sediment budget components (volume changes) - Grain size data from bulk samples - Bed elevation and/or bed elevation profiles of cross sections - One or more long profiles surveyed in spring and summer 2012 - Analyze and interpret water surface elevation data as recorded by crest gages and continuous stage recorder. - Assess the use of continuous stage data to compute continuous discharge versus scaling surrogate hydrographs.
+Regression analysis of turbidity and discharge-sediment data to compute sediment flux.

-- Assessments of bar areas relative to the management actions and 2014 hydrograph. - 5.8 Vegetation change Vegetation change will be estimated by comparing parameters pre- and post-event from data collected on quadrats placed along cross-channel transects.
+- 5.7 Complete all geomorphic analyses not mentioned above that are included in the Project-Level Monitoring Protocols, such as: - Relative changes in bar heights versus maximum stage (as recorded by crest gages) - Changes in grain size distribution - Assessments of bar areas relative to the management actions and 2014/2015 hydrograph. - 5.8 Vegetation change Vegetation change will be estimated by comparing parameters pre- and post-event from data collected on quadrats placed along cross-channel transects.
 Vegetation parameters to be analyzed are percent cover and stem density for the three primary species (cottonwood, willow, and common reed), as well as overall percent cover of vegetation.
 Change in vegetation parameters will be related to hydrologic parameters (e.g., scour, water velocity, etc.) to assess conditions facilitating maximum and minimum change.

-Task 6 - Reporting (2014)
+Task 6 - Reporting (2015)

-The objective of this task is to compile the methodology, results, and analysis for data collected during the 2014 field season into a single document (Annual Summary Report).
+The objective of this task is to compile the methodology, results, and analysis for data collected during the 2015 field season into a single document (Annual Summary Report).